UnhealthyKraken/AIDungeonTweaks/README.md

 ## Build, Release & Packaging

-- Versioning: Update the `version` in `manifest.json` and document changes in a `CHANGELOG` (optional).
+- Versioning: Update the `version` in `manifest.json` and document changes in `CHANGELOG.md`.
-- Packaging for AMO: Zip the folder contents (including `manifest.json`) and upload to `addons.mozilla.org`.
-- Temporary install for testing: use `about:debugging#/runtime/this-firefox` → Load Temporary Add‑on → `manifest.json`.
+- Optional build step: simple script to swap manifests before packaging (e.g., `copy manifest.chrome.json manifest.json`).

+### GitHub Actions (CI)

+This repo includes a GitHub Actions workflow that:
+- Lints the extension using `web-ext` (Firefox)
+- Packages Firefox and Chrome zip artifacts

+Artifacts appear in the Actions run as `firefox-zip` and `chrome-zip`.

+Trigger: pushes to `main` or any pull request.
+See `.github/workflows/ci.yml`.

 ## Uninstalling